jarvisar/citydriver/docs/discoveries.md

 | Golden Plains | [plains-discoveries.js](../src/world/plains-discoveries.js) |
 | Rainy Downtown | [city-discoveries.js](../src/world/city-discoveries.js) |

-Change **one value** to set that discovery's approximate average miles between sightings, then reload the game.
-For example, `'cable-car': 5` means about one cable-car encounter every five miles.
-Change it to `8` for fewer, or `4` for more.
-Use `Infinity` to disable a type; zero and negative values are invalid.
+`'cable-car': 5` means roughly one cable car encounter every five miles.
+Lower values make it more frequent; higher values make it rarer.
+Use `Infinity` to disable a type.
+Zero and negative values are invalid.

-The defaults combine to about **one special encounter every 2.5 miles** per scene.
-Individual discoveries remain rarer: two types at five miles each combine to an encounter about every 2.5 miles.
-Changing a value changes that scene's combined rate; it does not automatically rebalance the other values.

-These are long-run averages, not fixed gaps.
-Terrain suitability and seed affect placement.
-The shared scheduler compensates for typical failed sites, keeps one encounter per district, and leaves breathing room between them.
-Very frequent settings eventually reach a safety limit instead of packing structures together.
-Settings changes regenerate discovery locations, including other kinds in the same scene, but do not reset saved driving progress.

-Birds and Alpine lakeside cabins keep their existing schedules and are excluded from these targets.
-Regular scenery such as ordinary road bridges is also excluded.
-Objects belonging to a discovery—such as a dock's boat, a farmstead's tractor, or a grain elevator's rail siding—share that discovery's setting.

-To measure actual frequencies after editing:
+Defaults add up to about one discovery every 2.5 miles per route.
+Changing one value doesn't rebalance the others.
+Terrain and the world seed affect placement, so gaps vary.
+The scheduler enforces minimum spacing even with very frequent settings.
+Changes can move other discoveries in the same route.

+Birds, Alpine lakeside cabins, and ordinary road bridges use separate schedules.
+A discovery's smaller objects, such as a dock's boat or a farm's tractor, follow the parent discovery.

+Check the resulting frequencies from the repo root:

 ```sh
 node scripts/discovery-frequency.mjs
 ```

-The report samples a long route, accounts for road bends, and shows targets and observed averages in miles.
-An optional numeric argument changes the sampled route length; `TEST_WORLD_SEED` selects another world.
-The automated frequency test checks five different seeds.
+The report compares target and measured averages over 2,000 route miles.
+Pass a number to change the sample length, such as `node scripts/discovery-frequency.mjs 500`.
+Set `TEST_WORLD_SEED` to check another world.
+The automated frequency test covers five seeds.